ali-sdk/ali-oss/README.md

 - name {String} object name
 - uploadId {String} get by initMultipartUpload api
-- partNo {Integer} range is 1-10000, If this range is exceeded, OSS returns the InvalidArgument's error code.
+- partNo {Number} range is 1-10000, If this range is exceeded, OSS returns the InvalidArgument's error code.
 - file {File|String}  is File or FileName, the whole file<br>
  Multipart Upload requires that the size of any Part other than the last Part is greater than 100KB. <br>
  In Node you can use File or FileName, but in browser you only can use File.
-- start {Integer} part start bytes  e.g: 102400
+- start {Number} part start bytes  e.g: 102400
-- end {Integer} part end bytes  e.g: 204800
+- end {Number} part end bytes  e.g: 204800
 - [options] {Object} optional parameters
   - [timeout] {Number} the operation timeout